 Then there's Jorg Lueke from Minnesota:

 I hope that the author has recovered from his fatigue of good people.
 The attitudes of guilt, victimization, and anger, are understandable for a moment but they are not attitudes to live by if we want to live in a society where prejudgements no longer occur.
 The owner commited no wrong act and yet now both author and wife will spread negative feelings and emotions every time they see this deli potentially infecting their friends and children.
 Will that make things better?
 For what really?
 Because they read about someone else being treated poorly once by an employee?
 We need to work on living in the moment and acting in the momeent with lover, understanding, and compassion.
 Compassion for Forrest Whitaker, compassion for the Deli owner, compassion for the employee.
 Guilt and anger do not break the cycle.Notice: "someone else being treated poorly once by an employee" -- the Gothamist article I cited above included a report by an eyewitness to the frisking on Forest Whitaker that she has "seen the guys there do this to a black customer before.
 I have also heard them say some racist crap about the Obamas too.
 It is unlikely I will be shopping there again."
-So it's not "being treated poorly once", though how many times do you have treat one person poorly before it becomes a problem?
+So it's not "being treated poorly once", though how many times can you treat one person poorly before it becomes a problem?
 Jorg Lueke seems to be notably lacking in "compassion" for people who must endure poor treatment constantly: he sees them as bitter complainers.
 He also fails to show compassion for Ta-Nehisi Coates, who in the op-ed clearly expressed his conflicted feelings about what to do.